awsdocs/aws-lambda-developer-guide/doc_source/API_ListEventSourceMappings.md

 A pagination token returned by a previous call\.

  ** [MaxItems](#API_ListEventSourceMappings_RequestSyntax) **   <a name="SSS-ListEventSourceMappings-request-MaxItems"></a>
 The maximum number of event source mappings to return\.
+Note that ListEventSourceMappings returns a maximum of 100 items in each response, even if you set the number higher\.
 Valid Range: Minimum value of 1\.
 Maximum value of 10000\.

 ## Request Body<a name="API_ListEventSourceMappings_RequestBody"></a>